Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 >
 {type="note"}

-To enjoy the full effect of "virtual" `delay` in child coroutines, start all the child coroutines with `TestCoroutineDispatcher`.
+To get the full effect of "virtual" `delay` in child coroutines, start all the child coroutines with `TestCoroutineDispatcher`.
 Otherwise, it won't work.
 This dispatcher is automatically inherited from the other `TestCoroutineScope`, unless you provide a different dispatcher: